Skip to main content

 High Hopes for Dragon Age: Veilguard

-Why Deadpool and Wolverine is MCU's Lowest Point
+Why Deadpool and Wolverine is yet another low point of the MCU

 Disclaimer: Mild Spoilers.
 Like most things that go on for a really long time, the Marvel Cinematic Universe too, has it's share of missteps and low points that came mostly after the post-Endgame era (with notable exceptions being No Way Home and Shang Chi).
-But even in those films that have largely missed what they were going for, they still had the distinct-MCU flavor and charm somewhere in them and though they turned out to be largely forgettable, they still felt like a toned down version of the same great MCU that had sparked the joy of Superhero films Worldwide for more than a decade.
-But it all changes with Deadpool and Wolverine, the latest entry in Marvel's billion dollar juggernaut franchise and it represents basically everything that's wrong about a movie factory that prioritizes franchise machinations than just making an earnest and memorable film which honors it's source materials while still taking things to exciting new territories.
-And Deadpool
+But even in those films that have largely missed what they were going for and turned out to be mostly forgettable, they still had the distinct-MCU flavor and charm somewhere in them and still felt like a toned down version of the same great MCU that had sparked the joy of Superhero films Worldwide for more than a decade.
+But it all changes with Deadpool and Wolverine, the latest entry in Marvel's billion dollar juggernaut franchise machine and it basically represents everything that's wrong about the kind of movie factory that prioritizes franchise expansive machinations than just making an earnest and memorable film which is true to it's source materials while still taking things to new territorie...